florczakraf/gta-iii-radio-for-all-vehicles/README.md

 ## Supported Versions

-This code has been tested with the following English versions of the game: 1.0, 1.1, 1.1 Steam.
+This code has been tested with the following English versions of the game: 1.0, 1.1, 1.1 Steam, 1.1 Rockstar Games Launcher.

 ## Thanks